we have you covered at every step of your healing journey.

 Wellness culture is a set of beliefs revolving around the idea that wellness is the ultimate goal in life and promotes measures to achieve this wellness ideal.
 Think: Instagram influencers promoting green juice, detoxes, spin classes, meditation, etc. Although it sounds positive on the surface, sometimes this pursuit of wellness has no boundaries and can have harmful effects on someone’s relationship with food and body.

-How can this be harmful?
+how can wellness culture be harmful?

 Whenever people talk about any type of “lifestyle change” - make sure you are getting curious about what that means exactly.
 Check-in with yourself and try asking: Are these changes promoting any type of restriction or movement that causes you to turn away from internal cues?
 Are you feeling shame or guilt if you are not participating in certain activities or consuming certain types of food?
 How would this impact my relationship with food and body?
 Get curious with yourself about how others are approaching the idea of wellness and always, and we mean always, be skeptical when someone is suggesting any sort of dietary restriction - whether it be in the name of wellness/health or not.

-2. It makes wellness feel inaccessible.
+it makes wellness feel inaccessible

 Wellness culture usually promotes very specific products that are supposed to enhance your feeling of health and wellbeing.
 The problem is that most of these products come at a cost and can make an individual feel like they are “doing wellness wrong” if they’re not paying for the $30 spin class and sipping on a $17 green juice afterward.
 This can make the idea of wellness feel inaccessible and therefore unachievable and lead to feelings of shame or guilt.
 However, if improving your health is your goal, I can promise you that sipping green juices and going to expensive classes doesn’t need to be included if that’s not your thing.

-3. It can promote health-ism
+it can promote health-ism

 Health-ism is a belief system that sees health as the property and responsibility of an individual and ranks the personal pursuit of health above everything else, like world peace or being kind.
 It ignores the impact of poverty, oppression, war, violence, genetics, historical atrocities, and environmental factors (from traffic, pollution to clean water and nuclear contamination and so on).
 Health-ism equates your moral value as a person with your health status.